annipannip/annipannip/README.md

 - 🌱 I’m currently learning basic code and accessibility testing
 - 💞️ I’m looking to collaborate on anything suited for my skills
 - 😄 Pronouns: they/she
-- ⚡ Fun fact: I dislike olives
+- ⚡ Fun fact: I dislike olives.

 <!---
 annipannip/annipannip is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.